hapax/hapax.github.io/assets/problem-time.md

 the same laws of physics, namely the laws of general relativity (at large scales).
 Like humans, they *look the same from the outside*.
+A paranoid Cartesian might say: things look different from in here, so they are different.
+The scientist says: they look the same from the outside, and the best explanation is that they look the same from the inside too.

 #### The pith